Android No Sim Card Detected [Try These Fixes]

 One of the most commonly reported issues with Android devices is the dreaded “No SIM card” error message.
 This problem can be pretty frustrating since you can’t make calls, send texts, or even access the internet when it’s in that state.

 You might have tried restarting your phone and looking for clues in your settings menu, but nothing works.
 The error message can result from several different causes, but unfortunately, there’s no single solution that’ll fix it for everyone.

 In this article, we’ll take you through the steps to troubleshoot your specific situation so you can get back up and running in no time.

 Recommended Solutions when No SIM Card Detected

 Solution 1: Reboot Your Device

-The first step in attempting to fix the issue is restarting your phone.
+The first step to fixing the issue is restarting your phone.
 Android systems are designed to attempt repairs and solve software issues whenever your boot up.
 To restart your phone:

-- Press down the power button and then select “Restart” or “Reboot” from the pop-up menu.
+- Press down the power button (the Bixby+Volume button on some models) and select “Restart” or “Reboot” from the pop-up menu.